Frank S. Alexander

 Janet Currie is the Henry Putnam Professor of Economics and Public Affairs at Princeton University and the Director of Princeton’s Center for Health and Well Being.
 She also directs the Program on Families and Children at the National Bureau of Economic Research.
 She is a Member of the Institute of Medicine of the National Academies of Sciences, a Fellow of the Econometric Society, and a Fellow of the Society of Labor Economists.
 She was elected Vice President of the American Economics Association in 2010, and will be President of the Society of Labor Economists in 2014.
 Her research focuses on the health and well-being of children.
 She has written about early intervention programs, programs to expand health insurance and improve health care, public housing, and food and nutrition programs.
 Her current research focuses on socioeconomic differences in child health, and on environmental threats to children’s health.

 Currie, Janet, and Erdal Tekin.
-Forthcoming.
+2015.
 Is There a Link Between Foreclosure and Health?
 American Economic Journals: Economic Policy.

 Currie, Janet, and Joshua Graff-Zivin, Jamie Mullen, and Matthew Neidell.
 2014.
 “What Do We Know About Short and Long Term Effects of Early Life Exposure to Pollution?
 Annual Review of Resource Economics.